 Boil a pot of water and drop the tomatoes in to blanch.
 I can’t give you specific time because it depends on the ripeness and how long ago the tomatoes had left the vine.
 The harder the tomatoes, the less time you boil; the softer the tomatoes, the longer you boil.
 You can tell that it’s done blanching is by seeing the tomato’s skin tear along the length.

-My secret #3 I use ice cold water to chill after boiling.
+My secret #3 I use ice cold water to shock the tomatoes after blanching.

 This is the picture of the perfectly peeled tomato on the right.
 You can see that the flesh is intact and you can’t see the veins.
 The one on the left lost too much flesh and is starting to show veins.
 It’s alright.
 We will fix these.